TRUTH+LOVE

 This was a piece written for The Mudroom Blog.

 Eighth grade was a pivotal moment in my educational career.
 It was when I learned that I wasn’t a big deal.
-I was a good student and I worked hard, especially in my Honors English class.
+I was a good student, and I worked hard, especially in my Honors English class.
 My teacher was sophisticated, regal, and poised.
-She challenged me to be more clear and articulate in my communication and expected great things from me.
+She challenged me to be clearer and more articulate in my communication and expected great things from me.
 I wanted to make her proud.

 Procrastination took over.